aiscience-22/UA_War/README.md

 Then we chose to try the Deep Learning Model.

-Considering we still hoped to get the output as a number of negative score of tweet emotions, as Activation function for the hidden layers we choosed ReLU, and as Activation function for the output layer we choosed Linear.
+Considering we still hoped to get the output as a number of negative score of tweet emotions, as Activation function for the hidden layers we chose ReLU, and as Activation function for the output layer we chose Linear.
 For compiling model we used loss='mean_squared_error'.

 Unfortunately, that still did not bring meaningful results.
 The model worked, but the accuracy of prediction = 0.